MiguelBim/ITESO_AWS/README.md

 # ITESO_AWS
-Repository created for the projects of my ITESO courses that connect to GitHub
+Repository created for the projects of my ITESO courses that connect to GitHub.